- Code ENGL2116

 Whether you are watching 'Game of Thrones' on television, downloading the latest episode to your laptop of or discussing it or any other 'longform' series on social media, you are engaging with a narrative form that dominates the contemporary mediascape.
 ‘Televisual’ invites you to explore the significance of ‘narrative television’ and its impact on how stories are produced and received today.
 We will do so through closely reading a selection of case studies, moving from the 1950s' 'I Love Lucy' through to 'The Simpsons', 'Twin Peaks' and to a contemporary film that is arguably inspired by contemporary televisual media (Richard Linklater's 'Boyhood').
 In doing so, we will engage with some of the twentieth- and twenty-first centuries’ most important theorists of television narrative (including Raymond Williams and Marshall McLuhan).
 Beginning with television’s first emergence in the 1950s, we will consider the various ways in which television has been produced, transmitted and received.
 Our investigation will move from television's reliance on studio recording to thinking about the importance of live and cable broadcasting and, more recently, the role of digital devices that can stream or download content.
 We will ask questions about what makes televisual storytelling distinct and whether or not television has influenced the development of other forms (including novels and films).
 The course will conclude with our looking at how television has transformed in the contemporary era of so-called convergent or ‘connexionist’ media.

-closely analyse distinctive generic and/or formal elements of television
+- identify and closely analyse distinctive generic and/or formal elements of television narrative;

-apply relevant theory and critical debate to analysis of television narrative.
+- draw on and apply relevant theory and critical debate to analysis of television narrative;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.